This experiment was conducted with the use of instrumentations of SeQuant

 The sample is sodium acetate

-Before injection of the sample, the equilibrium is reached in the column between the the mobile phase and the stationary phase (ion CO32-, HCO3-) is in equilibrium with Mobile phase (ion CO32-, HCO3-), the mobile phase then passes through the suppressor, ion Na+ is exchanged by suppressor ion H+, so the effluent from the suppressor will contain a 7.10-3 M H2CO3, it dissociates following: H2CO3 is in equilibrium withHCO3 + H+ Ka1 = 4,5.
+Before injection of the sample, the equilibrium is reached in the column between the the mobile phase and the stationary phase (ion CO32-, HCO3-) Mobile phase (ion CO32-, HCO3-), the mobile phase then passes through the suppressor, ion Na+ is exchanged by suppressor ion H+, so the effluent from the suppressor will contain a 7.10-3 M H2CO3, it dissociates following: H2CO3 HCO3− + H+ Ka1 = 4,5.
 10-7

 When the sample is injected, the effluent from the suppressor will contain the weak acid CH3COOH.
 The charge on ions in solution facilities the conductance of electrical current, the conductivity of a solution is proportional to its ion concentration.
 The conductivity detector measures conductance of solution containing CH3COO- that partially forms CH3COOH, so the conductivity will not proportional to the concentration of acetate and the relationship between log(Sodium acetate uM)&log(peak areas) is non-linear.